 Mission, vision, and values are an important part of your business strategy and its development.
 The basic principles of values such as honesty, integrity, respect, and professional behavior, are brought together to develop your mission statement.
 This describes what the organization is all about.
 When you identify the mission of your business, you also identify where the business is and how it conducts business.
 Your values explain how your business will reach the goals, or vision, that you have established.
 If you haven’t defined your values, and live them, you’re your mission and vision won’t happen.

 Next week we’ll address Marketing Strategy as we help you design, develop, and execute your business plan.
-If at any time you decide you’d like professional help in developing your business plan that is scaled to your business, simply click here for a no-obligation initial phone conversation.

 The Series So Far: